 Our grant application is available on our website beginning in mid to late April each year.
 All applications must be submitted online.
-The 2017 deadline for grant submission is June 29 at midnight.
+The 2018 deadline for grant submission is June 28 at noon.
 Applications received after the deadline will not be considered.

 WEHF board and staff conduct a thorough review of each application.
 Applicants that meet the basic eligibility requirements will be invited to meet with foundation representatives beginning in late August and through September to further discuss the grant request.
 In some cases, site visits may be conducted.